 [Editor’s note: This section currently addresses 2 CPMSs.
 Possible merger should be discussed in the future meetings, taking into account the advance of the RF device technology and potential interference issues.]

-The expected ranges of technical and operational characteristics for close proximity mobile systems planned to operate in the band 275-320 GHz and in the band 275-450 GHz are shown in Table 2.
+The expected ranges of technical and operational characteristics for close proximity mobile system planned to operate in the band 275-325 GHz is shown in Table 2.

-Annex 1 proposes two examples of a radio-frequency channel arrangement for land mobile service applications operating in the frequency band 275-450 GHz.
-Appendix 1 to Annex 1 gives information on propagation attenuation in the frequency band 275-320 GHz.
+[Annex 1 proposes two examples of a radio-frequency channel arrangement for land mobile service applications operating in the frequency band 275-450 GHz.
+Appendix 1 to Annex 1 gives information on propagation attenuation in the frequency band 275-320 GHz.]

 TABLE 2